 Online application procedure via Message Box

-If you require a Certificate of Good Conduct for a procedure that is subject to the Services Act, you can apply for this document to Justis Department also via Message Box.
+Applying for a Certificate of conduct is a procedure that is subject to the Services Act.
+You can apply for this document to Justis Department also via Message Box.
 Message Box is a secure email system that enables you as an entrepreneur to exchange digital messages with Dutch government agencies.

 The Justis Department (Ministry of Justice and Security) screens the applicant for criminal offences relevant to the sector for which the VOG is being applied for.
 If none are found, Justis issues a VOG RP.
 If criminal offences are found, the authorities will decide whether these are relevant to your application and whether or not to issue a VOG RP.
 For more information you can contact Justis or consult the Dutch-language FAQs on the VOG RP.